otrv4/otrv4/otrv4.md

 Sigma (RING-SIG)
   The RING-SIG proof of authentication value.

-Message id (INT) (optional: if an encrypted message is attached) This should be set with sender's j.
+Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)

-Nonce (NONCE) (optional: if an encrypted message is attached) The nonce used with XSalsa20 to create the encrypted message contained in this packet.

-Encrypted message (DATA) (optional)
-  Using the appropriate encryption key (see 'When you send a Data Message' section) derived from the sender's and recipient's public keys (with the keyids given in this message), perform an XSalsa20 encryption of the message.
-  The nonce used for this operation is also included in the header of the data message packet.
+  The XZDH-ENCRYPTED-MSG that consists of an attached message id, a public ecdh key (used for encrypting the message), a public dh key (used for encrypting the message) a nonce and the encrypted message.

 Auth MAC (MAC)
   The MAC with the appropriate MAC key (see above) of the message (t) for the